 The National Survey of Youth and Religion published in 2004 brought new insight to the religiosity of post modern Catholic youth and led to the Strong Catholic Families: Strong Catholic Youth initiative.
 St. Mary’s hosted a Strong Catholic Families: Strong Catholic Youth event in April, 2012 which marked the beginning of the parish’s partnership with parents to support them as the primary educators of their children in the faith.
 Recent research continues to support the parish-parent partnership: “the crucial location where youth’s religious outcomes are largely decided in the congregation or the parish, but the home” (A Report on American Catholic Religious Parenting, pg 7.)

 St. Mary’s affirms the role of parents as the primary catechist and educator of their children.
 St. Mary’s Family Formation ministries seeking to partner with parents by offering resources and programs to assist them to raise their children in the faith.
 St. Mary’s family formation ministries are open to all families, regardless of parish affiliation.
 Families in need of specific or special resources are invited to contact the parish office.
+To sign your child up for participation in the Family Formation program, please fill out the Children-Youth Registration Form

 Parents with children with developmental disabilities are invited to contact the parish office to learn about available adaptive learning resources.
 St. Mary’s provides Loyola Press’s complete Finding God Adaptive Program as well as Adaptive Sacramental Kits for families to use at home.
 Parents are welcome to check out catechist guides and components for particular lessons to use at home.
 There are additional resources, like laminated flip books and a soft Jesus, families may either borrow or purchase.
 Please visit the parish office to find out how to access and use these adaptive learning resources.